 It has been pointed out that nothing in the text of Article 51 requires that the concept of armed attack be limited to acts for which states are responsible in international law.
-Nor was such a limitation evident in customary international law prior to the adoption of the Charter; indeed, the famous Caroline incident in 1837, which is widely regarded as the fountainhead of the modern law on self-defence, was itself about a military reaction to attacks by non-state actors.
-Nevertheless, the ICJ, in its Advisory Opinion on Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory, appeared to assume that an armed attack had to be in some way attributable to a state.
+Nor was such a limitation evident in customary international law prior to the adoption of the Charter; indeed, the famous Caroline incident in 1837, 39 which is widely cited for its discussion of the limits on resort to force in self-defence, was itself about a military reaction to attacks by non-state actors.
+Nevertheless, in Advisory Opinion on Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory, the ICJ appeared to assume that an armed attack had to be in some way attributable to a state.
 Moreover, the Court has made clear that Article 51 is not a complete statement of the law of self-defence.
-Necessity, proportionality, and attribution are all additional conditions that exist in customary international law or in the general principles of international law, but are not mentioned in Article 51.
+Necessity, proportionality, and attribution are all additional principles that condition resort to force in self-defence, but are not mentioned in Article 51.
 The ICJ said in the Nuclear Weapons case: 'there is a specific rule whereby self-defence would warrant only measures which are proportional to the armed attack and necessary to respond to it, a rule well established in customary international law'.

-(p.
-8) c) A particularly difficult question, left open by the ICI in the Nicaragua and later cases, is whether a state must wait until it is attacked before it can respond in self-defence or whether it is entitled to act in advance of an attack by taking measures of 'anticipatory self-defence'.
-The express terms of Article 51 appear to rule out any concept of anticipatory self-defence.
-Moreover, to apply principles of necessity and proportionality to any use of force in self-defence requires that the state acting in defence have actual knowledge of the nature of the attack.
-Before 1945, it was generally assumed that the right of self-defence included a right of anticipatory self-defence provided that an armed attack was imminent.
-Since 1945, there are virtually no examples of states invoking a right of anticipatory self-defence as the legal basis of a use of force under Article 51; certainly there are no examples that have been widely accepted by states.
-It is widely thought that Israel invoked this right in 1967 and received at least the Security Council's acquiescence.
+40 p.
+17 c) The ICJ has yet to rule on a case where a state used force in self-defence in anticipation of an armed attack, ahead of one actually occurring.
+The express terms of Article 51 are fan armed attack occurs.
+To apply principles of necessity and proportionality to any use of force in self-defence requires that the state acting in defence have factual knowledge about the attack.
+Jennings asserts that prior to the adoption of the UN Charter states could lawfully resort to self-defence if an armed attack was imminent.
+Between 1945 and 2010, states for the most part did not invoke a right of anticipatory self-defence as the legal basis of a use of force under Article 51.
+It is widely thought that Israel asserted such a right in 1967 and received at least the Security Council's acquiescence.
 In fact, Israel claimed before the Security Council that Egyptian forces had already crossed into Israel when Israel attacked.
-Israel did try to rely upon this argument in attempting to justify its destruction of Iraq's nuclear reactor in 1981.
-The debate in the UN Security Council, however, centred not upon whether there was a right of anticipatory self-defence but upon whether any threat to Israel was sufficiently close in time to meet the requirement of necessity in attacking in self-defence.
-The Security Council concluded that any threat posed by Iraq to Israel in 1981 was too remote to meet the requirement that there be a necessity to use force.
+In 1981, the UN Security Council voted unanimously, the US abstaining, to find Israel in breach of Article 2(4) when it bombed a nuclear reactor under construction in Iraq.
+Several representatives emphasized that no armed attack on Israel had occurred.
+The US representative found no necessity to act when peaceful means continued to offer promise.
+In other words, the bombing was not a last resort.

 In its 2002 National Security Strategy, the US asserted a right to use force in self-defence to pre-empt an inchoate future attack.
-The claim was widely criticized, but was, nevertheless, repeated in the 2006 National Security Strategy.
-The claim did not appear in the 2010 National Security Strategy.
+46 The claim was widely criticized, 47 but was, nevertheless, repeated in the 2006 National Security Strategy.
+48 The claim did not appear in the 2010 National Security Strategy.
+49 The 2017